MeGaDeTH91/online-store/README.md

 based on the amazing React library.

 <i>Launch settings: </i>
-The REST API is located in the 'my-express-api' folder, in which .env should be put with this info:<br>
+The REST API is located in the 'my-express-api' folder, in which .env file should be put with this info:<br>
 PORT={specifiy port}<br>
 DB_URL=mongodb+srv://{specify username}:{specify password}@aws-8thve.mongodb.net/{your database name}?retryWrites=true&w=majority<br>
 COOKIE_KEY={your cookie key}<br>